 Along with supporting local arts, The Golden Stage Inn has much pride in our local businesses.
 We try to source our foods and products from small businesses in the area as often as we can.
 Lucky for us, this is a fairly easy task because Vermont has legislation that makes it tough for chain stores to open in the Green Mountain State.
 I believe I’ve seen two McDonalds during my entire time wandering the state, and certainly never a single Walmart, Target, or mall!
 As a way of encouraging guests to visit these mom-and-pop stores, we have set up a promotion that allows you to get holiday shopping done in a stress-free – dare I say delightful – way.
-Check out the I Hate Malls package to see what sort of savings and complimentary treats are currently available at the Inn.
+Check out our Specials page to see what sort of savings and complimentary treats are currently available at the Inn.
 Meanwhile, take a peek at our smorgasbord review of Ludlow’s small businesses and gift shops that provide an eclectic diversity of offerings for seasonal shoppers in Vermont.

 Blue Sky Trading Company is one of my top two favorite gift shops in Ludlow…mostly because everything (and I mean everything) inside the store appeals to my taste.
 They offer a few Vermont Products, most notably the slate coasters from Vermont Stoneworks and fine natural candles for Bennington Candle.
 Even if you wander in with no money, as I did, the stunning visuals of colorful scarves, seasonal photography and creative earrings may keep you occupied and exploring for several minutes, and Greg or Betsy will likely strike up a conversation with you in the meantime.